Arshianb/Environment-Nectar/README.md

 |Display the application logo|Start of the program|Sign up|Sign up|
 |:-----------:|:-----:|:---------:|:---------:|
 |<img src="garbage%20prioject%20gifs/logo.gif" width="200px">|<img src="garbage%20prioject%20gifs/StartAppDark.gif" width="200px">|<img src="garbage%20prioject%20gifs/SignInOrSighnUpDark.gif" width="200px">|<img src="garbage%20prioject%20gifs/SignInOrSighnUpLight.gif" width="200px">|
->You can see that in the beginning of the program, it was tried to be very attractive for our user :heavy_plus_sign: sign up with his phone number.
+>as you can see in beginning of the program, was tried to be very attractive for our user :heavy_plus_sign: sign up with his phone number.

 |Map|Map|Specify your garbage|Specify your garbage|
 |:-----------:|:-----:|:---------:|:---------:|